rkgofiitk/academic-issues.github.io/Topics/stateOfSchoolEducation.md

-## Raising GER in Higher Education India
+## Fundamental Challenge in Raising GER in Higher Education India

 The prominent tribal leader Birsa Munda's birth anniversary falls on 15th November.
 He was a freedom fighter and a leader of mass religious movement in late 19th century.
 The airport at Ranchi is named after him.
 For more details about Birsa Munda the readers may refer to the